codermonkey55/SourceLab/Projects/SkyLine-Tours/README.md

-# SwiftTier - A sample Multi-Tenancy management suite.
+# SkyLine-Tours - A sample Cave Exploration Tour Service.

 ## Summary

-This is a simple management suite application meant to provide services for managing various business domains such as apartment complexes.
+This is a simple tailored business managements application for the superficial SkyLine-Tours care exploration services.

 ## Purpose